SltnBM/submission-web-basic/README.md

-# Kali Linux Blog Landing Page
+# 🐉 Kali Linux Blog Landing Page - Dicoding Submission
 This repository contains a submission project for "Belajar Dasar Pemrograman Web" provided by Dicoding.
 It’s a simple static landing page for a blog about Kali Linux, built using HTML, CSS, and JavaScript.